top of page

 Catholic Family Services of Peel-Dufferin

 I supported countless clients through the agency's long-term and single-session walk-in therapy programs.
-I worked in collaboration with clients in order to identify and implement intervention techniques to suit their unique needs and goals.

 Guelph Couple and Family Therapy Centre